microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/onedriveforbusinessrestoresession.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents restore-related tasks on artifacts that are protected by a [OneDrive protection policy](exchangeprotectionpolicy.md).
-Restore session APIs are used by Global Admins to perform restore-related tasks on artifacts that are protected as part of a OneDrive protection policy.
+Restore session APIs are used by SharePoint Admins to perform restore-related tasks on artifacts that are protected as part of a OneDrive protection policy.

 Inherits from [restoreSessionBase](../resources/restoresessionbase.md).